MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 :::image type="content" source="../assets/images/Copilot/dc-disclaimer-label.png" alt-text="This image is an example that shows disclaimer label for each message generated in an AI bot.":::

+1. Feedback Loop Buttons​

+1. Minimum three zero-query prompts​

+1. Minimum two prompts or suggested prompts ​

+1. Be able to create rich citation in form of Adaptive Card​

+1. Sensitivity icon and label

 </details>

-      1. Feedback Loop Buttons​

-      1. Must include min three zero query prompts​

-      1. Must include min two Suggested/ Follow-up prompts ​

-      1. Must create rich citation in form of Adaptive Card​

-      1. Sensitivity Icon & Label – Suggested Fix​

 **Bot related policy apply**